 X and B are required to give A mark-room under rule 18.2(b).
-B must also give X room to pass between her and A because A is an obstruction (see answer 1 above).
+B must also give X room to pass between her and A because A is an obstruction until X is overlapped to leeward of A (see answer 1 above).